uw-comphys/shapelets/examples/example_4/example_4.md

 ![](../images/galaxies_map.png)
 ![](../images/galaxies_decomposed.png)

-## Scripting Method
+## Additional Notes

-For users comfortable with Python programming, the example_4.py file is structured to run the same analysis as described previously.
-The outputs will appear in the same directory.
+For users who do not wish to use configuration files and would prefer to interact with shapelets via standard python programming, please see the ``example_4.py`` script [here](https://github.com/uw-comphys/shapelets/tree/main/examples/example_4).
+You can use this script as a template to conduct your own analyses.